markfady/Front-End-Project_Leon-Template/README.md

 # Leon-Template
-This Project opened by Photopea Program
+This Project(PSD) opened by Photopea Program
 Done Using HTML&CSS